Reactive Attachment Disorder: Causes, Symptoms, And Treatment

 In many cases, the opportunity to reconnect with families may be impossible due to extremely abusive backgrounds.
 In those situations, finding a healthy living situation for a child should be prioritized.
 The earlier the intervention, the sooner the trajectory can be changed for a person with reactive attachment disorder.

-In reality, unlike many other mental health conditions that can happen for seemingly no reason, RAD is entirely preventable, and parents and caregivers are responsible for tending to a child's needs at all times.
+Unlike many other mental health conditions that can develop spontaneously, RAD is entirely preventable.
+Parents and caregivers are responsible for tending to a child's needs at all times.

 - Buckner, J. D., Lopez, C., Dunkel, S., & Joiner, T. E. (2008).
 Behavior Management Training for the Treatment of Reactive Attachment Disorder.
 Child Maltreatment, 13(3), 289-297. doi:10.1177/1077559508318396